 What are the outcomes using the Protek Duo?

-At of the time of this writing, there are no clinical trials utilizing this technology in patients with right ventricular failure.
-There are various case studies with links below in the citations where they analyze fewer than 20 patients.
+At the time of this writing, there are no clinical trials utilizing this technology in patients with right ventricular failure.
+However, various case studies, with links in the citations below, analyze fewer than 20 patients.

 The Competition

-Market competitors to the Protek Duo, to my knowledge, include only the Impella RP by Abiomed.
+To my knowledge, the only market competitor to the Protek Duo is the Impella RP by Abiomed.
 Some key differences between the two include that the Impella RP, at the time of this writing, is inserted only in the femoral vein.
-This mean the patient cannot ambulate while the device is in place.
-As mentioned, the Protek Duo is goes in the right internal jugular vein.
-That allows the patient to ambulate.
+This means the patient cannot ambulate while the device is in place.
+As mentioned, the Protek Duo goes in the right internal jugular vein, which allows the patient to ambulate.

 Future Studies on ClinicalTrials.gov

 I checked clinicaltrials.gov under “protek”, “protekduo” and “protek duo” on 6/1/2020 and did not find anything.
-There are no clinical trials at the moment regarding this device.
+There are no clinical trials regarding this device at the moment.

 Citations for Protek Duo and Impella RP